Healthy Homes Assessment Papakowhai

 What is the reason Healthy Homes Compliance So Important?

-Around 1 in 3 households rent from New Zealand and Papakowhai, and research suggests that rental houses are more likely to be colder, older, have less efficient heating and tend to be lower standard than those owned by owners.
+Around 1 in 3 households rent the property in New Zealand and Papakowhai, and research suggests that rental homes tend to be older, colder, have less effective heating, and generally tend to be lower quality than houses that are owned by the owner.

-The improvement in the standard of Papakowhai rental property will allow tenants to enjoy improved physical and mental health, and lessen the disruptions to their work, education and daily life because of diseases.
-Your investment will be secured from mildew, mould and damp damage, meaning lower maintenance costs in the long run.
+The improvement in the standard of Papakowhai rental property will allow tenants to enjoy improved physical and mental health and minimise the disruption to work, learning and daily life because of health issues.
+Your investment will also be better secured from mildew, mould and damp damage, meaning less costs of maintenance over the long term.

-The Healthy Homes Standard is a set of specific and minimal standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well as Draught Stopping within Papakowhai rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught Stopping for Papakowhai rental properties.

-Contact us now to discuss having a Papakowhai Healthy Home assessment on your rental property right now.
+Get started now and contact us about the Papakowhai Healthy Home assessment on your rental property now.

 healthy homes assessment compliance